/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 • Departure date: Sunday (Program end, check-out accommodation)

 Informational Interview: An informational interview is an interview between ABROADER staff and an intern candidate.
-Its purpose is for ABROADER to assess the candidate’s skills, background, and interests and their suitability to an ABROADER’s internship program.
+Its purpose is for ABROADER to assess the candidate’s skills, backgrounds, and interests and their suitability for ABROADER’s internship program.

 Internship Agreement: refers to the Agreement between ABROADER and the intern, specifying the program’s terms that both parties agree to abide by.